 The drawing account is an accounting record used in a business organized as a sole proprietorship or a partnership, in which is recorded all distributions made to the owners of the business.
 They are, in effect, "drawing" funds from the business (hence the name).
 There is no tax impact associated with the withdrawn funds from the perspective of the business, since taxes on these withdrawals are paid by the individual partners.

 The accounting transaction typically found in a drawing account is a credit to the cash account and a debit to the drawing account.
-The drawing account is an equity account; this means that the drawing account is a contra equity account, and is therefore reported as a reduction from total equity in the business.
+The drawing account is a contra equity account, and is therefore reported as a reduction from total equity in the business.
 Thus, a drawing account deduction reduces the asset side of the balance sheet and reduces the equity side at the same time.

 The drawing account is not an expense - rather, it represents a reduction of owners' equity in the business.
 The drawing account is intended to track distributions to owners in a single year, after which it is closed out (with a credit) and the balance is transferred to the owners' equity account (with a debit).
 The drawing account is then used again in the next year to track distributions in the following year.
 This means that the drawing account is a temporary account, rather than a permanent account.

 It is useful to create a schedule from the drawing account, showing the detail for and summary of distributions made to each partner in the business, so that the appropriate final distributions can be made at the end of the year to ensure that each partner receives his or her correct share of the earnings of the business, in accordance with the terms contained within the partnership agreement.
 This is particularly important if there is a risk of disputes over the amount of funds distributed amongst the partners.